MateenAhmed737/MateenAhmed737/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Junior Software Developer with 1 year of experience in the field of web and mobile app development.
-I have a strong foundation in JavaScript, and have experience working with popular frameworks such as React and React Native.
+I am a Software Developer with 2 years of experience in the field of web and mobile app development.
+I have a strong foundation in JavaScript, and have experience working with popular frameworks such as NextJS and React Native.
 My passion lies in creating user-friendly, efficient and innovative applications that deliver value to users.

 <!-- - 🌱 I’m currently learning React, React Native, Git, GitHub, RESTful APIs, ASP.NET -->

 ## Skills
-- Proficient in JavaScript and ReactJS
+- Proficient in JavaScript, ReactJS, React Native
-- Familiar with React Native and Git
+- Familiar Git, NodeJS, MongoDB

 ## Contact
 - Email: mateensoomro737@gmail.com